Innovation In Print And Its Impact On Readers

 It is now common knowledge that print media is more effective because of how it reaches out to all five senses.
 But, to create a deeper impact, print advertisers are taking print innovation to the next level by not just offering a visual treat, but a complete sensorial experience.

 Not too long ago, Times of India carried a Johnson & Johnson advertisement where the pages were infused with the scent of their baby powder—something that ensured brand recall and made information consumption an exceptional experience for its readers.
+The fragrant newspaper has since been used effectively by multiple brands.

 Another great example would be when Times of India carried a Volkswagen advertisement with a motion-controlled speaker that would play a recorded message every time the newspaper was opened.